• Skip to main content

-The Genesis Framework, by StudioPress is one of the most stable and popular theme frameworks available on which developers build their themes, usually called “child” themes.
-You don’t have to be a developer to use Genesis.
-There are dozens of ready to use child themes available sold by StudioPress and others.
 The Divi Builder is a drag & drop page builder plugin sold by Elegant Themes which can be used in just about any theme.
 It helps people that have no coding experience build great pages just by clicking and dragging stuff around.

-In addition to the Divi Builder plugin, Divi is also available as a standalone Divi Theme, but for those of you who like Genesis and are comfortable building websites with it I will show you how to use the Divi Builder plugin with Genesis.
+In addition to the Divi Builder plugin, Divi is also available as a standalone Divi Theme, but for those of you who like the Genesis framework and are comfortable building websites with it I will show you how to use the Divi Builder plugin with Genesis.

 You could use the Divi Builder plugin with any Genesis child theme you have, but in this example I will be using the Genesis Sample Child Theme.
 This child theme is available from StudioPress and it is free if you have Genesis.
 It is an excellent starter child theme to develop your own child theme if you don’t want to start from scratch.

-Upload the components
+Upload the Divi Builder

 To get started, upload Genesis, the Genesis child theme and the Divi Builder plugin to your WordPress site.